Lacrymology/states/proftpd/doc/index.rst

 Introduction
 ------------

-ProFTPD (short for Pro FTP daemon) is a :ref:`glossary-ftp` server.
-ProFTPD is Free and open-source software, compatible with Unix-like systems and Microsoft Windows (via Cygwin).
-Along with vsftpd and Pure-FTPd, ProFTPD is among the most popular :ref:`glossary-ftp` servers in Unix-like environments today.
-Compared to those, which focus e.g. on simplicity, speed or security, ProFTPD's primary design goal is to be a highly feature rich :ref:`glossary-ftp` server, exposing a large amount of configuration options to the user
+ProFTPD_ (short for Pro FTP daemon) is a :ref:`glossary-ftp` server.
+ProFTPD_ is Free and open-source software, compatible with Unix-like systems and Microsoft Windows (via Cygwin).
+Along with vsftpd and Pure-FTPd, ProFTPD_ is among the most popular :ref:`glossary-ftp` servers in Unix-like environments today.
+Compared to those, which focus e.g. on simplicity, speed or security, ProFTPD_'s primary design goal is to be a highly feature rich :ref:`glossary-ftp` server, exposing a large amount of configuration options to the user

 .. http://en.wikipedia.org/wiki/ProFTPD